API documentation¶

 Introduction¶

-module defines several property
+The property_manager module defines several property variants

 that implement Python’s descriptor protocol to provide decorators that turn